ubc/compair/README.md

 `CAS_USE_SAML`: Determines which authorization endpoint to use. '/serviceValidate' if false (default). '/samlValidate' if true.

 Restart server after making any changes to settings

+### SAML 2.0 Login Settings

+`SAML_LOGIN_ENABLED` Enable login via SAML idp (default: False)

+`SAML_SETTINGS` JSON Settings for `python3-saml`

+`SAML_SETTINGS_FILE` File location for JSON Settings (only if `SAML_SETTINGS` not used)

+`SAML_UNIQUE_IDENTIFIER` Set the attribute that uniquely identitifies the user (default: 'uid')

+`SAML_METADATA_URL` Optionally load SAML idp metadata by loading the ipd's public metadata.

+`SAML_METADATA_ENTITY_ID` Use when loading ipd metadata with multiple public entity ids.

+`SAML_EXPOSE_METADATA_ENDPOINT` Optionally expose the `/api/saml/metadata` endpoint for the idp's usage (disabled by default).

+You must provide `SAML_SETTINGS` or `SAML_SETTINGS_FILE` to use SAML Login.
+See [python3-saml](https://github.com/onelogin/python3-saml) for details on setting up the JSON settings.
+You can use `SAML_METADATA_URL` and `SAML_METADATA_ENTITY_ID` to fetch the idp's public metadata for very request.
+You can use `SAML_EXPOSE_METADATA_ENDPOINT` to expose public metadata for the idp.

+`libxmlsec1-dev` is an additional system requirement for using `python3-saml`.
+If you would like to run your tests locally, you can install it with

+    # brew
+    brew install libxmlsec1
+    # apt-get
+    apt-get install libxmlsec1-dev
+    # yum
+    yum install xmlsec1-devel

+Note: [https://www.testshib.org](https://www.testshib.org) is used for using saml authetification for development purposes. `deploy/development/dev_saml_settings.json` contains testing settings and should not be used in production. if you edit `dev_saml_settings.json`, you must upload it to [https://www.testshib.org/register.html](https://www.testshib.org/register.html).
+Please also replace `deploy/development/compair_dev_saml_metadata.xml` with the metadata so it can be kept track of.

 ### LTI Settings